 Architectural Order

-Architecture anchors territorial order in built form.
+Architecture fixes territorial order in built form.

 I. Condition

-It is not episodic or stylistic.
+It is not episodic nor stylistic.

 Built form is integrated into a cumulative structure that endures beyond individual tenure.

 II.
-Axis
+Order

 III.
 Discipline